 But that doesn’t mean I am not happy!
 In fact, my life has been what I have led it to be, and I can truly say that I am very happy with the way things are now.

-But what is it that these stories are actually trying to tell us?
+So what are these stories are actually trying to tell us?

 What these people have done, is really swapping doing something just for money, to doing something for their passion.